CP1404/Practicals/prac_10/README.md

 # Wikipedia API & Python Library

 File: `wiki.py`

+> [!NOTE]
+> We are interfacing with things outside our control.
+> Some of the specific details here may change with different versions of the APIs we use.

 Until now, we've only worked on our local computers, interacting with local files, but never talking to the great big computer in the sky... so let's do that now :)